4d/4D-SVG/Documentation/Methods/SVG_SET_TRANSFORM_FLIP.md

 ## Description

-The SVG_SET_TRANSFORM_FLIP command can be used to apply a horizontal andHome.mdor vertical flip to an SVG object having the [svgObject](# "Reference of SVG element") reference.
+The SVG_SET_TRANSFORM_FLIP command can be used to apply a horizontal and/or vertical flip to an SVG object having the [svgObject](# "Reference of SVG element") reference.

 If the [horizontal](# "Horizontal flip") parameter is set to True, a horizontal flip is applied.
 If the [vertical](# "Vertical flip") parameter is set to True, a vertical flip is applied.